BettercareHealth/bettercare/childhood-tb/test-5.md

 10. To avoid spreading TB bacilli to the members of the community, adults with pulmonary tuberculosis should:
 	1. Be isolated for the first month of treatment
 	1. Be taught to cough into a handkerchief (cough etiquette)
-	1. Not be allowed onto busses or trains
+	1. Not be allowed onto buses or trains
 	1. Not be allowed into a clinic or hospital
 11. Once anti-TB treatment is started, patients with pulmonary tuberculosis are probably no longer infectious after:
 	1. 24 to 48 hours